 "There's always some routine housekeeping and maintenance to do," Humphries told SPACE.com.
 "Toilets need to be cleaned, the water recovery system needs to be checked — that sort of thing."
 [Graphic: The International Space Station Explained]

 Space workouts and chores

 The space fliers also will put in some serious time at the gym.
-Station crewmembers exercise for about 2.5 hours per day, six days a week to help stave off the deleterious effects of microgravity — which can include dramatic muscle atrophy
+Station crewmembers exercise for about 2.5 hours per day, six days a week to help stave off the deleterious effects of microgravity — which can include dramatic muscle atrophy and bone loss.

 The station's gym includes a treadmill, a stationary bike and a weight-training machine that generates up to 600 pounds (273 kilograms) of resistance using vacuum cylinders.

 When all this is done, the astronauts will be able to relax before hitting the hay.
 And how do you wind down when you're zooming around the Earth at 17,000 mph (27,419 kph)?

 "They'll look out the window," Humphries said.
 "It may be a movie day.
 If there's a big sporting event, we may uplink a feed to the station so they can watch it.
 It all depends on the crew."

 Space station crews choose their days off together, before their missions begin, Humphries said.
 Since the station has an international flavor — and there's often pressing work to be done at odd hours — American astronauts don't always enjoy the same days off as their Earth-dwelling countrymen.

 Humphries doesn't know if the astronauts will mark Labor Day in any way — with some sort of special holiday message, say, which they've done in the past.

 "In terms of special recognition, often that's done on the fly," he said.
 "The crew often won't give much advance notice because they don't want to ruin the surprise."